(Last Updated on : 09-07-2019)

 Indian Fusion Dance is an expression which is most intricate and is one of the most admired art forms

 in the country.
 The fusion dance style was created as a form that is adaptable to different types of music

 , different themes and different moods.
 The style started to give more scope for individual creativity, spontaneity and experimentation.
-Fusion dance thus became well accepted all over the country since its advent.
-Fusion dance is comparatively a new concept and it has seeped into several other realms of performing arts
+Indian Fusion Dance thus became well accepted all over the country since its advent.
+Indian Fusion Dance is comparatively a new concept and it has seeped into several other realms of performing arts

 such as in music and theatre

 fusion dance is a perception of the 19th and 20th century.
 Indian Fusion Dance was first initiated in Bengal

 by the great Indian poet-philosopher Rabindranath Tagore

 suffered a lot of decline during the British rule

 and this motivated Tagore to revive the art form.
 As developed by the great poet, Indian Fusion Dance is a style that synthesizes together the elements from different Indian classical dances